The Parents' Review

 And wins the goal I ween.

-The result is, that while there are a few great lights whom circumstances have set on high to illuminate the world, there are many to whom opportunity to reach the highest places has never com, and the man who has it in him to be at the head of his profession contents himself, nevertheless, with being first in some one department of that profession.
+The result is, that while there are a few great lights whom circumstances have set on high to illuminate the world, there are many to whom opportunity to reach the highest places has never come, and the man who has it in him to be at the head of his profession contents himself, nevertheless, with being first in some one department of that profession.
 Hence, in every calling, and architecture is not exception to the rule, specialists abound--men who are experts in some one or more branches of the profession; the rapidity with which things are required in modern life tending to the production of first-rate workers in every department, and giving rise to a wider area of usefulness, if of a less exalted kind and more limited range.

 The business of a contractor or builder must not be confounded with that of an architect.
-The architect conceives his design and illustrates it in drawings to a small scale, giving details to a larder scale, and all mouldings and carving full size, with a detailed description of every part of the work, under the headings of the different trades.
+The architect conceives his design and illustrates it in drawings to a small scale, giving details to a larger scale, and all mouldings and carving full size, with a detailed description of every part of the work, under the headings of the different trades.
 He then schedules every bit of material contained in the buildings--measuring every portion, and preparing a bill of the quantity of the materials and of the labour comprised in the work to be done.

 To this the builder adds his prices, and gives his estimate for the completion of the work within a stipulated time.